 I’m starting this blog to share tips and fun ideas for your family to be creative.
-With Easter right around the corner I thought it was fitting to start with a simple printing idea for all ages.
+With Easter right around the corner, I thought it was fitting to start with a simple printing idea for all ages.
 This involves using plastic eggs and a little tempera paint.

-I selected my plastic eggs based on what color paint I was using and I’ve found that the bigger half of the egg works best for gripping.
+I selected my plastic eggs based on what color paint I was using to help my girls out and I’ve found that the bigger half of the egg works best for gripping.
 It takes some fine motor skills to grip the egg and can take some work, even for me, so it could be helpful to hot glue a bead or button to the top.
 Just place your eggs in the designated paint color and let them go to town.